os-autoinst/salt-states-openqa/README.md

 still list itself under its real name, i.e.
 `openqa-worker-auto-restart@.service`.

-Note that for taking out particular worker slots, masking services is generally needed (and disabling/stopping the services not sufficient) because otherwise salt will automatically enable/start the services again.
+To take out worker slots temporarily, checkout the section above.
+If you want to keep Salt running and disable the slots completely, you can mask the services instead.
+This will also prevent Salt from starting/enabling them again.

 ### Examples
 Take out particular worker slots: